 - This seems to be a common trait among the uniforms of the Captain Britain Corps; the costumes either grant or supplement the wearer's powers.
 Betsy's uniform during her short stint granted her the same abilities as Brian had in addition to her own, and the uniform of Captain Marshall of Earth-1193 had the same amplifier properties as the suit Brian lost in New York.

 - Cool Sword: Kelsey's Sword of Might, which she previously mistook as the legendary Excalibur, as quoted above.

-- Create Your Own Villain: Roma did this by attempting to take back the Sword of Might after Bran Bardic (Albion) took it because the sword will lead the bearer to the path of violence and turn them into ruthless Blood Knight.
+- Create Your Own Villain: Roma did this by attempting to take back the Sword of Might after Bran Bardic (Albion) took it because the sword will lead the bearer to the path of violence and turn them into a ruthless Blood Knight.
 But Merlyn, Roma's father, intervenes and lets Albion keep it.
-Unfortunately, Albion is already offended by Roma's attempt to steal his powers, so he swore to destroy Captain Britain Corps as revenge.
+Unfortunately, Albion is already offended by Roma's attempt to steal his powers, so he swore to destroy the Captain Britain Corps as revenge.

 - Creator Provincialism: Not to the extent of the rest of Marvel with New York, but making the British Isles the focus of an omniversal nexus is pretty up there.

 - Deal with the Devil: Choosing the Sword of Might has a similar effect like this.
-The bearer will turn into ruthless Anti-Hero at best or Blood Knight at worse.
+The bearer will turn into a ruthless Anti-Hero at best or a Blood Knight at worse.
 In Kelsey's case, she also had to keep her identity secret, or else her children will die horribly.

 - Double Standard: Rape, Female on Male: Brian has been raped by female villains at least three times.
 None of the encounters were treated as "okay", but they are brushed off as more an occupational hazard than a violation, and were never brought up much afterward: